Photon616/Sweet-potaOS-story/README.md

-A story and descriptions etc for World of Akia
+texts for story and description etc for World of Akia

 this is so friggin hard